max-pfeiffer/rust-game-server-docker/README.md

 Facepunch releases a [game update](https://rust.facepunch.com/changes) for Rust monthly every first Thursday.
 Each update requires players and servers to update their versions of the game.

-Therefore, a new image will be built each month every first Thursday night.
+Therefore, a new image will be built the night after every Rust update.
 Just use the `latest` tag and you will always have an up-to-date Docker image.

+Kudus to [@jonakoudijs](https://github.com/jonakoudijs) for providing the [Steamcmd Docker image](https://github.com/steamcmd/docker) which is used here.

 **Docker Hub:** https://hub.docker.com/r/pfeiffermax/rust-game-server